Experimentation and Appropriability in Early-Stage Ventures: Evidence from the US Software Industry

 41 Pages Posted: 10 Dec 2018 Last revised: 6 Dec 2019

 This study examines the tension between learning and appropriability in the experimentation process of early-stage ventures.
-I build a stylized model to argue that, when formal intellectual property is weak, the learning benefit of experimentation may be offset by its imitation risk.
-I test this argument on a hand-collected dataset of 1200+ US-based software ventures, exploiting the software release life cycle terminology to measure experimentation and the US Supreme Court ruling Alice Corp v CLS Bank International as a negative shock to patent protection.
-Following the ruling, the affected ventures experiment less but enter the market earlier.
-This pattern is moderated by learning incentives and competition.
+Using a stylized model, I propose that when formal intellectual property is weak the learning benefits of experimentation may be offset by its imitation risks.
+I test this hypothesis on a hand-collected dataset of 1,200 US-based software ventures, exploiting the software release life cycle to measure experimentation and US Supreme Court decision Alice Corp v CLS Bank International as negative shock to patent protection.
+Following the ruling, affected ventures experiment less but launch earlier.
+Consistently with the theory, his pattern is moderated by learning incentives and competition.
 The evidence confirms that the learning-appropriability tension plays a central role in entrepreneurship and suggests boundary conditions for the use of experimentation.
-This study contributes to the emerging debate on entrepreneurial strategy, combining insights from the literatures on organizational learning and appropriability.

 Keywords: Experimentation, Learning, Appropriability, Entrepreneurship, Software